FontysVenlo/esd-workshop-spring-boot-hibernate/Workshop/Project - Workshop Assignment/steamed/challenge.md

 Once you have implemented the method you can test it via the ```testGetGameById()``` and ```testGetGameByWrongId()``` within the [GameControllerTest](src/test/java/com/ESD/steamed/GameControllerTest.java) class.

 2. There is another method in the [GameService](src/main/java/com/ESD/steamed/game/GameService.java) class in which an existing Game is supposed to be updated.
-It should retrieve a ``GameCreateDTO`` and update an existing Game entity with the new Values.
+It should receive a ``GameCreateDTO`` and update an existing Game entity with the new Values.
 If you have finished the method you can also finish the existing ``updateById()`` method in the [GameController](src/main/java/com/ESD/steamed/game/GameController.java) class.
 In the Controller method you will have to use a PUT request which is exactly for that purpose.
 Updating records.
 In our Case we want to update a specific Game with new values.
 So you will have to give both an id AND a new Object to the controller.

 You can test your solutions against [GameControllerTest](src/test/java/com/ESD/steamed/GameControllerTest.java)s ``testUpdateGame()`` method.

 3. Alright, time to further develop an existing functionality.
 We are already able to get all games from our beautiful database.
 However a common thing we want to do is to filter or sort entries.
 Lets assume we have a couple of thousands of games, going on a hunt for a cheap game for you and the boys and girls to play on a saturday would be quite the task.
-So lets implement a way to only retrieve games which have a price lower than what we provide.

-In the [GameRepository](src/main/java/com/ESD/steamed/game/GameRepository.java) class you need to define a method using Spring Data JPA which returns a List of games with the price lower than what is passed to the method.
+So lets implement a way to only retrieve games which have a price lower than what we provide. <br> <br> In the [GameRepository](src/main/java/com/ESD/steamed/game/GameRepository.java) class you need to define a method using Spring Data JPA which returns a List of games with the price lower than what is passed to the method.
 Within that file it is explained how to do so.
-But most important thing is, that Spring Data JPA allows you to write queries just by providing a method name In the [UserGame](src/main/java/com/ESD/steamed/userGame/UserGameRepository.java) Repository. there is a method for example which looks like this: ```List<UserGame> findByUser_Id(Long userId);``` it is needed to have this method because the UserGame entitty itself hold an id which is of course seperate from its userId or gameID.
+But most important thing is, that Spring Data JPA allows you to write queries just by providing a method name.
+In the [UserGame](src/main/java/com/ESD/steamed/userGame/UserGameRepository.java) Repository there is a method which looks like this: ```List<UserGame> findByUser_Id(Long userId);``` it is needed to have this method because the UserGame entity itself hold an id which is separate from its userId or gameID.
 So in order to get a user´s library (List<UserGames> = is a Library) we have to have a method that returns all UserGames of a specific User.
 Which ```List<UserGame> findByUser_Id(Long userId);``` does.

 4. Okay now that we have a way to retrieve all games that are below a certain price, go ahead and finish the ``getAllWithLowerPrice()`` method in the [GameService](src/main/java/com/ESD/steamed/game/GameService.java).

-5. The final step is to change our existing ``getAll()`` is able to recieve a ``@RequestParameter`` (THIS IS NOT ``@RequestVariable`` or ``@PathVariable``) containing the maximum price (which needs to be optional).
+5. The final step is to change our existing ``getAll()`` is able to receive a ``@RequestParameter`` (THIS IS NOT ``@RequestVariable`` or ``@PathVariable``) containing the maximum price (which needs to be optional).
 The controller then needs to either call ``getAllWithLowerPrice()`` or ``getAll()`` in the service depending on whether the ``maxPrice`` variable is present or not.

 Okay very nice!
-Out Backend is coming along nicely.
+Our Backend is coming along nicely.
 Lets see what we can do now:

 - Create a Game
 - Update a Game
 - Retrieve a specific Game via its ID
 - Retrieve all existing Games

-If you made it until here, you have worked with all the basics and some advanced concepts of a typicall Spring REST Backend.
+If you made it until here, you have worked with all the basics and some advanced concepts of a typically Spring REST Backend.
 You can be proud of yourself.
 Here is a Toast for you as a reward!

 <details>
 <summary> Recieve your Toast!</summary>
 <img src="https://media1.tenor.com/m/Znyu2ndBCN0AAAAC/leonardo-dicaprio-toast.gif">
 </details>

-# Part 3
-This part is going to

-Todo:

-- Write part 3
-- seperate solutions md from original
-    - Part 3
-      - Repositories
-      - JPA repository
-      - CustomMethods

-- Containirize the Workshop